 A basic hot tub might have an exterior made from a single piece of plastic or steel.
 The trouble with this is that in case maintenance is needed, let’s say a leak, the exterior may need to be destroyed for a plumber to get access to the right pipes.
 Needless to say, one plumbing problem can greatly reduce the longevity of your hot tub.

-Better constructed hot tubs have access panels that allow plumbers or electricians to access the interior pumps and motors without having to damage the exterior.
+Luxury hot tubs have access panels that allow plumbers or electricians to access the interior pumps and motors without having to damage the exterior.
 To allow for this possibility, the “skirt” or exterior is constructed of several pieces rather of material and includes easy-to-open cabinets.

 3. Energy Efficiency

-Some hot tubs are called “Plug ‘n Play” models because they run on the same voltage of electricity used by other household appliances: 110V.
+Some value hot tubs are called “Plug ‘n Play” models because they run on the same voltage of electricity used by other household appliances: 110V.
 Therefore, you can simply plug the unit into an electrical outlet, fill the hot tub with a garden hose, and it’s ready to use.
 A Plug ‘n Play hot tub, however, can add 4x as much to your monthly electric bill than a more energy-efficient hot tub.
 Also, these hot tubs take longer to warm up than a higher-end model with a stronger heater.

-These hot tubs use 220V or 240V.
+Luxury hot tubs use 220V or 240V.
 You need to connect the hot tub to the breaker box on the outside of your home.
 Although you pay more upfront, you save a small amount on your electric bill each month.